 The lid of the Genesis Base Camp doubles as a 10” ceramic coated frying pan.
 The eco-friendly, non-stick pan utilizes high walls and a large base to capture heat for quick cooking results excellently.
 The pan is easy and quick to clean from use to use.
 If cared for properly, it should last you years without problems.

 Perhaps the Genesis Base Camp’s best feature comes in its simmering abilities.
 An adjustable flame knob spins in four full rotations, ranging from its lowest to highest setting.
 At its lowest level, the burner expertly simmers small meats and vegetables.
 Most Genesis owners claim that the burner even trumps their household stoves when it comes to simmering bacon, ham, and other hiking essentials.

-The bottom of the Genesis Base Camp serves as a pot for boiling water, instant soups or stews.
+The bottom of the Genesis Base Camp serves as a pot for boiling water, instant soups, or stews.
 The 5 Liter pot sits comfortably atop each burner and utilizes Jetboil’s revolutionary flux technology for maximum efficiency.
 Much like the pan, with proper care, the pot should last you through to the end of your hiking days.
-With durable material, slick surface and excellent heat retention, the pot add further value to the Genesis Base Camp System.
+With durable material, slick surface, and excellent heat retention, the pot adds further value to the Genesis Base Camp System.

 The overlapping metal exponentially increases surface area and thus maximizes heat retention, saving you time and gas.
 As part of the Genesis Base Camp System, the FluxRing is built into the framework of the pot, ensuring that your meals are ready to eat as quickly as possible.